Accessorizing

 9. Heeled Mules/Flat Mules

 If you like to slip your shoes on and off but don’t like heels, you can opt for flat mules.
-These are a mix between a sophisticated loafer and a comfy ballet flat (heeled ones here).
-The only thing with mules is they are not the most practical.
-They can look kind of cool, but not if they are always falling off your feet!loafers with black sweater dress
+These are a mix between a sophisticated loafer and a comfortable ballet flat (heeled ones are available here).
+The only thing with mules is that they are not the most practical.
+They can look cool, but not if they are always falling off your feet!

 Sweaterdress with loafers